dlegr250/git-workflow/README.md

 # Installation

-Download `git-extensions.sh` and store in some directory.
+Download `git-workflow.sh` and store in some directory.
 I recommend `~/scripts` as a useful location.

 In your `.bash_profile` (loaded on terminal start) source this script file:

 ```
 # ~/.bash_profile
-source ~/scripts/git-extensions.sh
+source ~/scripts/git-workflow.sh
 ```

 Make the script executable so it may be called in your terminal: